Farcrada/PackageListComparer/README.md

 # About:
+Aimed at Debian based systems, though if you use the `apt` package manager, this should just work, since it's made for the apt package manager.
+It is meant to compare two lists of installed packages and print the version differences (see Prep-work on how to get these lists).

-This is meant to compare two lists of installed packages and print the version differences.
-The `--firstfile` is assumed as the host, and will be shown on the left (or top when using `-c`), and `--secondfile`, `--checkfile` or `-p` will be assumed as the target, and will be shown on the right (or bottom when using `-c`).
-Difference is shown as yellow and missing (depending on arguments either the host or target system is shown or both if allowed) shows as red.
+The `--firstfile` is assumed as the host, and will be shown on the left (or top when using `-c`), and `--secondfile`, `--checkfile` or `-p` will be assumed as the target, and will be shown on the right (or bottom when using `-c`) in the terminal.

+Difference is shown as yellow and missing shows as red.
 Green means there's no difference at that position.
+Missing packages will be dubbed as such at that list's version position from which list depends on (allowed) arguments)

 # Prep-work:
 Run this command: